apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 This executes the SQL code to create the application schema defined  in src/main/torque-schema.

-You should now check the database tables and if some data is missing insert the sample data file in sample-mysql-data (Torque 4.0 has disabled the datasql task).
+You should now check the database tables and if some data is missing insert the sample data file in sample-mysql-data (since Torque 4.0 the datasql task is disabled).

 ```sh
 mvn clean install